vincentaudebert/vincentaudebert.github.io/_posts/2015-10-09-cascade-delete-sqlalchemy.md

 categories: python sql
 ---

-Quick tip if you get in trouble with a foreign key dependency even if you specified a cascade delete in your models.
+Quick tip if you get in trouble with a foreign key dependency even if you have specified a cascade delete in your models.

 Using SQLAlchemy, to specify a cascade delete you should have `cascade='all, delete'` on your parent table.
 Ok but then when you execute something like: